-Here you will get important practical based questions to be prepared for CBSE class 10 Science Board exam 2018.
-From this year onwards CBSE class 10 Science paper will have a separate section consisted of practical based question only.
+Here you will get important practical based questions to be prepared for CBSE class 10 Science Exam 2019.
+CBSE class 10 Science paper will have a separate section consisted of practical based questions only.

 Given below are some very important practical based questions to prepare for CBSE class 10 Science exam:

 1. A student adds a spoon full of powdered sodium hydrogen carbonate to a flask containing ethanoic acid.
 List two main observations that he/she must note in his/her notebook about the reaction that takes place.
 Also, write chemical equation for the reaction

 Chemical equation for the reaction is:

 2CH3COOH + Na2CO3 → 2CH3COONa + CO2 + H2O